-The conventional SR antenna provides a baseline against which the performance of the dual-function design can be compared.
-While this reference antenna demonstrates resonance at the target frequency, it suffers from typical drawbacks of conventional SR antennas, including narrow impedance bandwidth, suboptimal S11 performance, and moderate radiation efficiency.
-Such limitations highlight the need for innovative design strategies, such as the one proposed in this work.
+(b)

+Figure 2.
+Fabricated SR prototypes manufactured: (a) design without impedance matching circuit; (b) design with impedance matching circuit [46].

 Dual-Function Spiral Resonator with Integrated IMN

-The second prototype, referred to as the dual-function SR antenna, incorporates an embedded impedance matching network (IMN) directly within the feed structure.
+The second prototype, known as the dual-function SR antenna, incorporates an embedded impedance matching network (IMN) directly within the feed structure.
 The IMN is realized through a combination of an interdigital capacitor (IDC) and a meandered inductor (MI), both integrated in series with the microstrip feed line that excites the spiral resonator via aperture coupling.
-This design approach effectively merges the roles of the feed and matching network, allowing the antenna to achieve compactness, enhanced impedance bandwidth, and improved radiation performance.
+This design approach effectively merges the roles of the feed network and the matching network, allowing the antenna to achieve compactness, improved impedance bandwidth, and improved radiation performance.

 The IDC is patterned with a finger spacing of 0.3 mm and a finger length of 4.5 mm, dimensions that were determined through iterative electromagnetic simulation.
 These parameters are critical in determining the effective capacitance provided by the IDC.
-Smaller finger spacing increases capacitance but also heightens fabrication challenges, whereas larger spacing reduces capacitance and thereby diminishes the matching effect.
-The selected values represent a practical compromise between capacitance tuning range and manufacturability using standard PCB processes.
+The smaller spacing between the fingers increases the capacitance, but also heightens the fabrication challenges, whereas the larger spacing reduces the capacitance and thereby decreases the matching effect.
+The selected values represent a practical compromise between the capacitance tuning range and the manufacturability using standard PCB processes.

 The MI element, implemented with a strip length of 3.3 mm, introduces a controlled inductance that complements the capacitive behavior of the IDC.
-By folding the conductive strip into a compact meandered geometry, inductive loading is achieved without consuming excessive substrate area.
+By folding the conductive strip into a compact meandered geometry, inductive loading is achieved without consuming an excessive substrate area.
 The combined IDC + MI structure acts as a series LC network, which provides reactive compensation and broadens the impedance bandwidth.
 Unlike external lumped-element matching circuits, this integrated approach minimizes additional parasitics and insertion losses, while also maintaining the compact footprint of the antenna.

 The overall feed structure, including the IDC and MI, occupies an area of 12.5 × 3 mm².
-Despite the addition of these matching elements, the dual-function antenna maintains almost the same footprint as the conventional prototype, thereby demonstrating that enhanced performance can be achieved without sacrificing compactness—a key advantage in the context of IoT and wearable devices.
+Despite the addition of these matching elements, the dual-function antenna maintains almost the same footprint as the conventional prototype, demonstrating that enhanced performance can be achieved without sacrificing compactness—a key advantage in the context of IoT and wearable devices.

 Comparative Rationale

-The choice to fabricate both conventional and dual-function prototypes was motivated by the need for a direct, fair comparison under identical conditions.
+The choice to fabricate both conventional and dual-function prototypes was motivated by the need for a direct and fair comparison under identical conditions.
 Both designs share the same substrate (FR4, 50 × 50 mm², 1.6 mm thickness), ground plane, aperture geometry, and spiral resonator dimensions.
 The only intentional difference lies in the integration of the IDC + MI network within the feed line of the dual-function prototype.
-This ensures that any observed improvements in impedance bandwidth, S11 performance, gain, or efficiency can be confidently attributed to the embedded IMN rather than extraneous factors such as substrate variation or fabrication tolerances.
+This ensures that any observed improvements in impedance bandwidth, S11 performance, gain, or efficiency can be confidently attributed to embedded IMN rather than extraneous factors such as substrate variation or fabrication tolerances.

-Moreover, fabricating two prototypes serves as an experimental control, providing empirical evidence that strengthens the validity of the proposed approach.
-By benchmarking the dual-function SR against its conventional counterpart, the study not only demonstrates incremental performance gains but also highlights the trade-offs inherent in integrating matching networks within the antenna structure.
+In addition, the fabrication of two prototypes serves as an experimental control, providing empirical evidence that strengthens the validity of the proposed approach.
+By benchmarking the dual-function SR against its conventional counterpart, the study not only demonstrates incremental performance gains, but also highlights the trade-offs inherent in integrating matching networks within the antenna structure.

 Fabrication Considerations